 - Relaxed/lounge – chilled days/evenings at home, watching movies, having cuddles with the dog, baking

-Having categories such as these and knowing roughly how much time you spend in each one can help you to work out which portions of your life need the largest amounts of clothing, and which need the least.
+Having categories like these and knowing roughly how much time you spend in each one can help you work out which portions of your life need the largest amounts of clothing, and which need the least.

-For example, if you own 10 formal dresses or suits, but you only reach for formal wear once or twice a year, then it’s worth limiting yourself to just one or two formal outfits – so that you can make more space in your capsule wardrobe for clothing that you would reach for more regularly.
+Say that you own 10 formal dresses or suits but only reach for formal wear once or twice a year – then it’s worth limiting yourself to just one or two formal outfits.
+This will allow you to make more space in your capsule wardrobe for clothing that you’d reach for more regularly.

 4. Work out what won't be part of your capsule wardrobe

-Another important step in the process is to separate the items that will not form part of your capsule wardrobe.
+Another important step in the process is to separate the items that won’t form part of your capsule wardrobe.

 These are things like underwear and nightwear.
-It will also include things like your ski jacket, which you perhaps only wear once a year, or any other specialist clothing, like cycling gear.
+It’ll also include things like your ski jacket, which you perhaps only wear once a year, or any other specialist clothing, like cycling gear.